The Midwest Sociological Society is governed by a Board of Directors, but much of the organization’s work is accomplished by its standing committees.

 Scholarship Development

-reviews proposals research grants, and makes recommendations to the board for funding such proposals.
+Description: The Scholarship Development Committee reviews proposals for research grants and makes recommendations to the board for funding such proposals.

 Social Action